 <News and Publications Archive>

-Located within the Air Force Research Laboratory's Materials and Manufacturing Directorate, we perform cutting-edge research and provide technical expertise for legacy, developmental and future Air Force systems, exploring:
+Located within the Air Force Research Laboratory's Materials and Manufacturing Directorate, the Responsive Materials and Processes Team (formerly the Flexible Materials Processing Team) performs cutting-edge research and technical expertise for legacy, developmental and future Air Force systems, exploring:

-The Flexible Materials and Processing Research Team is composed of scientists and engineers with over a 100 years combined research experience in diverse technical backgrounds in both Advanced Materials and Innovative Manufacturing.
+The Responsive Materials and Processes Team is composed of scientists and engineers with over a 100 years combined research experience in diverse technical backgrounds in both Advanced Materials and Innovative Manufacturing.

 We operate under the reality that next-generation warfighter needs will require synergistic operation between the Airman and their tools.
 Our expertise is focused on three specific application areas:

-Learn more about the Flex team and our work.
+Learn more about the Responsive Materials and Processes Team and our work.
 Read about the wide range of science, engineering and manufacturing competencies of the AFRL Materials and Manufacturing Directorate.